 Policy 6.7.2 of the Town's Official Plan states that a Plan of Subdivision application is required for the creation of four or more new parcels.
-No new streets or parkland area are being proposed.
+No new streets are warranted as all proposed parcels have frontage on Lake Avenue West or Mississippi Road; parkland requirements under the Planning Act will be addressed through cash-in-lieu of parkland.
 A Plan of Condominium is proposed to manage the common elements of the properties (servicing) together as it provides a sustainable framework to maintenance of the sanitary services.